-supplemented with evergreens.
-The landscape buffer must have a minimum depth of 30 feet from any property line along the Thruway.

-- (g) On previously undeveloped sites, all trees 7" DBH or greater must be inventoried, and the design of the site shall consider opportunities to leave these trees undisturbed.
-The Planning Board may request alternative site layouts that protect significant trees. - (h) On previously undeveloped sites, existing grades shall be preserved to the extent practicable to reduce necessary cut and fill and to retain existing vegetation and topography. - (i) Signs: Signs should be scaled and oriented to the pedestrian environment.
-For example, wall signs should be located in a sign band on the façade, a horizontal section that divides the storefront windows from the upper façade.
-They should be located so as to avoid
+- (f) Properties adjoining the NYS Thruway (I-87) must maintain, establish, or enhance, as needed, a substantial vegetated natural buffer, which may be supplemented with evergreens.
+The landscape buffer must have a minimum depth of 30 feet from any property line along the Thruway. - (g) All trees 7" DBH or greater must be inventoried, and the design of the site shall consider opportunities to leave these trees undisturbed.
+The Planning Board may request alternative site layouts that protect significant trees. - (h) Existing grades shall be preserved to the extent practicable to reduce necessary cut and fill and to retain existing vegetation and topography. - (i) Signs.
+Signs should be scaled and oriented to the pedestrian environment.
+For example, wall signs should be located in a sign band on the façade, a horizontal section that divides the storefront windows from the upper façade (see Appendix C Pictures 13-16).
+They should be located so as to avoid obscuring or covering façade features, including windows, doors, storefronts, building entrances, cornices, and columns.
+Upper floor signage is not permitted for ground floor uses.
+Well-designed projecting signs and window signs are also appropriate (see Appendix C Picture 17).
+Monument signs, as defined in §140-98 are preferred to other types of freestanding signs (see Appendix C Pictures 18 and 19).
+Pole signs as defined in §140-98 are prohibited.